F.lux is a popular blue light filter program, but I personally hated several things about this program.

 While there is some part solution in the f.lux newest version in f.lux version 3 which in my opinion was actually simpler there was no way to pause and disable f.lux while certain programs like Photoshop are running.

 This is useful for designers and artists who need exact colors when they work with colors or paint something.

-In f.lux 3 there is no solution for this problem.
+In f.lux 3 there is no solution to this problem.
 In the newest f.lux 4, there is a big improvement and you can select your latest programs from the tray menu

 The problem is that this is not the best user-friendly design and also some people want to create a list of programs without the need to start the program to remove it from the list.

-Iris has both this features available from the tray menu and from the main user interface.
+Iris has both these features available from the tray menu and from the main user interface.

 Iris also gives you the ability to add your own custom programs from a list.